Daugavpils Satiksme

 Daugavpils Satiksme (Daugavpils Transport) is the public transport corporation which operates tram and bus systems in the eastern Latvian city of Daugavpils.

 Two municipal public transport companies existed before 1 January 2014; A/S "Tramvaju uzņēmums" (Tramway Enterprise JSC) and SIA "Daugavpils autobusu parks".

 Buses

-The autobus network currently comprises 26 routes.
+The bus network currently comprises 33 routes.
 In 2021 the purchase of 35 compressed natural gas powered buses was approved, to be supported by the Cohesion Fund.
+In 2022 the fleet consisted of 28 Solaris, 16 Volvo, 5 Iveco and 11 Mercedes-Benz vehicles.

 Bus routes

 Tramways

 The tram network was opened on 5 November 1946 and a second line was opened in 1950 and extended in 1951 and 1958.
-Further extensions followed in 1965, 1990 and 2020.
-It comprises approximately 25 kilometres of track and four lines, the fourth opening within existing infrastructure in January 2022.
+Further extensions followed in 1965, 1990, 2020 and 2023.
+It comprises approximately 25 kilometres of track and five lines, the fourth opening within existing infrastructure in January 2022 and the fifth in January 2023.